SimonLmic/xrai/docs/source/draft-research-blog.md

 VIDEO of the Tensor Core task FP16 resolution FP32 resolution

-## Key Features or capabilities
+### Technical Approach with Product Specialized Modules

+#### Hyper-Grid

-- **Hyper-Grid :** Representing Real World & Virtual Spaces as multi-dimensional grids in which your operators/employees and end-users operate: for example a digital twin parcel of an Hangar block, a Fantasy corner and a Virtual room in the Metaverse.
+Representing Real World & Virtual Spaces as multi-dimensional grids in which your operators/employees and end-users operate.
+For example, a digital twin parcel of a Hangar block, a Fantasy corner, and a Virtual room in the Metaverse.

+#### XRAI Learnings

-- **XRAI Learnings :** Training Model for the given First-Person user session samples to *[**Think**]* and *[**Act**]*  through   predictions, recommendations, contextual actions and choices along operator/end-user journey.
+Training Model for the given First-Person user session samples to *Think* and *Act* through predictions, recommendations, contextual actions, and choices along the operator/end-user journey.

+#### XRAI Inference

-- **XRAI Inference :** Serving the results of AI computation for different applications including User situation detection in Mobility, Travel, Health, Security and Consumer use cases.
+Serving the results of AI computation for different applications, including User situation detection in Mobility, Travel, Health, Security, and Consumer use cases.

+#### XRAI Com Interface

-- **XRAI Com Interface :** *[**Communicating**]* Immersive Feedbacks to your Spatial application in  Digital Ears and Digital Eyes of your Users.
+*Communicating* Immersive Feedbacks to your Spatial application in Digital Ears and Digital Eyes of your Users.

 ![Model Capabilities](https://lucid.app/publicSegments/view/2a4f2ae5-caea-4a00-8ced-51a654651e9e/image.png)